 2) William Hill Estate Winery

-Another beautiful Napa winery with stunning landscapes and views is the William Hill Estate Winery.
+Another beautiful Napa Valley winery with stunning landscapes and views is the William Hill Estate Winery.
 This site is more understated than some other in this guide.
 It lets the scenery do the talking - and rightly so.
 The winery sits back from the main roads a little and overlooks the Silverado trail.
-It is easy to recline out in the sun with a glass of their chardonnay and lose yourself in the panoramic views.
+It is easy to recline out in the sun with a glass of their chardonnay and lose yourself in the panoramic views of Napa Valley.
 A good wine holiday is as much about getting away from the busy, urban world as it is about the wine.
 This makes William Hill such a great candidate for your next destination.

 Tasting experiences can cost between $30 and $85 depending on the package.
-The most expensive includes the estate tour where you can walk through the vineyards and enjoy the views while tasting wine and cheese.
+The most expensive includes the estate tour where you can walk through the vineyards and enjoy the views while tasting California wine and cheese.

 Find William Hill Estate at 1761 Atlas Peak Rd, Napa, CA 44558